-- identify students with disability who require access to adjustments and where necessary, apply in writing for permission and/or alternative formats - ensure that parents/carers are informed about, and have agreed to, the nature of the adjustment/s the student will receive - document all adjustment arrangements and keep a record of these for audit purposes - make arrangements at the school level to provide students with disability with the adjustments they require - apply for alternative format test materials to the relevant TAA, well in advance of the test - comply with the TAA requirements for reporting adjustments provided by the school - ensure that the test administrator supervising the test has a thorough understanding of the protocols related to adjustments and their administration.
+- identify students with disability who require access to adjustments and, where necessary, apply in writing for permission and/or alternative formats - ensure that parents/carers are informed about, and have agreed to, the nature of the adjustment(s) the student will receive - document all adjustment arrangements and keep a record of these for audit purposes - make arrangements at the school level to provide students with disability with the adjustments they require - apply for alternative format test materials to the relevant TAA, well in advance of the test - comply with the TAA requirements for reporting adjustments provided by the school - ensure that the test administrator supervising the test has a thorough understanding of the protocols related to adjustments and their administration.

-6.5 Use of a Scribe: permitted for the Writing test only
+6.5 Use of a scribe: permitted for the writing test only

-- 6.5.1 A Scribe (as defined in these protocols at Section 11) may be permitted to assist a student with disability to complete the Writing test only.
-Students with disability might be permitted the use of a NAPLAN Support Person for the other NAPLAN tests if appropriate (see Section 6.6). - 6.5.2 The role of a Scribe is to provide access to the Writing test, not to improve a student's performance in this test.
+- A scribe (as defined in these protocols in section 11) may be permitted to assist a student with disability to complete the writing test only.
+Students with disability might be permitted the use of a NAPLAN support person for the other NAPLAN tests if appropriate (see section 6.6). - The role of a scribe is to provide access to the writing test, not to improve a student's performance in this test.
 Scribes are only appropriate for students with disability for whom this is regular literacy assessment practice.
-Poor handwriting in itself or a reluctance to write is not sufficient justification for the use of a Scribe.
-Where appropriate, students should be encouraged to undertake the tests independently of a Scribe using alternative adjustments. - 6.5.3 A Scribe may be provided for a student with disability in the Writing test who meets all of the following criteria: - has difficulty with the physical act of writing (this does not refer to a student's difficulty processing what they want to write) or fine motor control due to a disability, or experiences excessive fatigue of hands or upper limbs due to a disability; and - does not have fluency using alternative means of writing (e.g. students who lack fluency using a computer); and - is familiar with working with a Scribe under the conditions outlined in this section; and - would be unable to access the Writing tests by any of the other adjustments available. - 6.5.4 In order to ensure national consistency in the use of Scribes and to ensure that the results are not compromised, prior written permission to use a Scribe must be sought and given by the respective TAA.
-Failure to do so may result in results being invalidated. - 6.5.5 A Scribe must have experience working as a Scribe; be an adult; be officially and regularly engaged by the school to carry out this function; and be familiar with the NAPLAN Scribe Rules (Section 6.5.6). - A Scribe should, wherever possible, be familiar with the student in question. - A Scribe cannot be the parent of any student in the class of students being tested. - 6.5.6 The Scribe must be fully aware of and adhere to the test administration procedures and the following conditions (Scribe Rules):
+Poor handwriting in itself or a reluctance to write is not sufficient justification for the use of a scribe.
+Where appropriate, students should be encouraged to undertake the tests independently of a scribe, using alternative adjustments. - 6.5.3 For the writing test, a scribe may be provided for a student with disability who meets all of the following criteria: - has difficulty with the physical act of writing (this does not refer to a student's difficulty processing what they want to write) or fine motor control due to a disability, or experiences excessive fatigue of hands or upper limbs due to a disability; and - does not have fluency using alternative means of writing (for example, students who lack fluency using a computer); and - is familiar with working with a scribe under the conditions outlined in this section; and - would be unable to access the writing test by any of the other adjustments available. - 6.5.4 In order to ensure national consistency in the use of scribes and to ensure that the results are not compromised, prior written permission to use a scribe must be sought and given by the respective TAA.
+Failure to do so may result in test results being invalidated.

+6.5.5 A scribe must have experience working as a scribe; be an adult; be officially and regularly engaged by the school to carry out this function; and be familiar with the NAPLAN scribe rules (section 6.5.6).

+A scribe should, wherever possible, be familiar with the student in question.

+A scribe cannot be a parent of any student in the class of students being tested.

+6.5.6 A scribe must be fully aware of, and adhere to, the test administration procedures and the following conditions (scribe rules):

-Scribe Rules
+Scribe rules